In this article

 We've mentioned that word-of-mouth marketing is an absolute gold mine for reaching new customers, right?
 People generally trust brands more when someone they know recommends them.

 In terms of brand awareness, this is huge because the new referred customer will be more likely to hear you out and learn more about your brand.
 Kind of like if a friend tried to set you up on a date with someone they know, you're more likely to give that person a chance rather than the 47 others you swiped left to on Tinder.

 Want to set up a referral program at lightning speed?
 Check out our guide for how to set one up.

-This goes for just about any type of marketing, but especially with brand awareness and even more so with smaller businesses.
+This goes for just about any type of marketing, especially with brand awareness and even more so with smaller businesses.
 Consumers want to connect with and support other people.
 Less so brands.

 Give your brand a story that customers can get behind and make a brand voice that they want to interact with.
 You want brand building to feel like you're just making new friends in a new place.
 It doesn't have to be some robotic, analytic science.
-Sure, there's plenty of best practices and numbers you can track, but remember: you're connecting with people and you want to aim for long-term relationships.
+Sure, there are plenty of best practices and numbers you can track, but remember: you're connecting with people and you want to aim for long-term relationships.

 Awareness is not just about selling your products or services.
 It's about promoting your entire business.